rerun-io/rerun/rerun_py/ARCHITECTURE.md

 Some complex components are build using combination of another type of object called "datatype".
 These objects have well-defined memory layout but typically lack semantics.
 For example, the `Vec3D` datatype is a size 3 array of `float32`, and can be used by various components (for example, the `Point3D` component use the `Vec3D` datatype).

 The purpose of the Python SDK is to make it easy to build archetype-conforming data structures and log them for subsequent display and inspection using the Rerun viewer, through an easy-to-learn, Pythonic API.
 To that end, it exposes an API over the supported archetypes, as well as all the components and datatypes needed to build them.
-In addition, the SDK provides the `rr.log_any()` function to log any archetype-conforming object, and several support function for initialisation, recording session management, etc.
+In addition, the SDK provides the `rr.log()` function to log any archetype-conforming object, and several support function for initialisation, recording session management, etc.

-The present document focuses on the construction of archetype-conforming objects and the `rr.log_any()` function.
+The present document focuses on the construction of archetype-conforming objects and the `rr.log()` function.

 ## Object types